 The marker may be thrown by hand, unless Gravity Marker Drop is specified at the task briefing.

-12.9 GRAVITY MARKER DROP
+12.9 GRAVITY MARKER DROP (GMD)

-In a Gravity Marker Drop, no horizontal motion shall be applied to the marker in relation to the basket and gravity shall be the only means for the marker to drop.
+In a GMD, no horizontal motion shall be applied to the marker in relation to the basket and gravity shall be the only means for the marker to drop.
 The person releasing the marker must hold the unrolled marker by the tail.
 The person's hand holding the tail of the marker shall not be outside the basket.

 Penalty for violating this rule, unless otherwise stated on the TDS: